y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

     - Waiting time is the sum of the periods spent waiting in the ready queue.
   - Response time.
     - Time from the submission of a request until the first response is produced. response の output までの時間ではなく、responding を始めるまでの時間なので注意。

+### 5.3: Scheduling Algorithms

+- First-Come, First-Served (FCFS) Scheduling
+  - With this scheme, the process that requests the CPU first is allocated the CPU first.
+  - The code for FCFS scheduling is simple to write and understand.
+  - On the negative side, the average waiting time under the FCFS policy is often quite long.
+  - There is a convoy effect as all the other processes wait for the one big process to get off the CPU.
+    - This effect results in lower CPU and device utilization than might be possible if the shorter processes were allowed to go first.
+  - Note also that the FCFS scheduling algorithm is nonpreemptive.
+Once the CPU has been allocated to a process, that process keeps the CPU until it releases the CPU, either by terminating or by requesting I/O.
+- Shortest-Job-First (SJF) Scheduling
+  - When the CPU is available, it is assigned to the process that has the smallest next CPU burst. トータルの job の長さではなく、CPU burst の長さで判定しているので注意。
+  - The SJF scheduling algorithm is provably optimal, in that it gives the minimum average waiting time for a given set of processes.
+  - The real difficulty with the SJF algorithm is knowing the length of the next CPU request.
+  - SJF scheduling is used frequently in long-term scheduling.
+  - Although the SJF algorithm is optimal, it cannot be implemented at the level of short-term CPU scheduling.
+    - With short-term scheduling, there is no way to know the length of the next CPU burst.
+  - The next CPU burst is generally predicted as an exponential average of the measured lengths of previous CPU bursts.
+  - The SJF algorithm can be either preemptive or nonpreemptive.
+    - The choice arises when a new process arrives at the ready queue while a previous process is still executing.
+  - Preemptive SJF scheduling is sometimes called shortest-remainig-time-first scheduling.
+- Priority Scheduling
+  - The SJF algorithm is a special case of the general priority-scheduling algorithm.
+A priority is associated with each process, and the CPU is allocated to the process with the highest priority.
+  - Priority can be defined either internally or externally.
+  - Priority scheduling can be either preemptive or nonpreemptive.
+  - A major problem with priority scheduling algorithms is indefinite blocking, or starvation.
+    - 優先度の低い process が waiting 状態でブロックされているのに、無限に実行されない問題
+    - A solution to the problem of indefinite blockage of low-priority processes is aging.
+Aging involves gradually increasing the priority of processes that wait in the system for long time.
+- Round-Robin Scheduling
+  - THe round-robin (RR) scheduling algorithm is designed especially for time-sharing systems.
+It is similar to FCFS scheduling, but preemption is added to enable the system to switch between processes.
+  - A small unit of time, called time quantum or time slice, is defined.
+A time quantum is generally from 10 to 100 milliseconds in length.
+  - The CPU scheduler goes around the ready queue, allocating the CPU to each process for a time interval of up to 1 time quantum.
+  - The average waiting time under the RR policy is often long.
+  - The performance of the RR algorithm depends heavily on the size of the time quantum.
+    - Although the time quantum should be large compared with the context-switch time, it should not be too large. too large だと FCFS と同じになってしまう。
+    - A rule of thumb is that 80 percent of the CPU bursts should be shorter than the time quantum.
+- Multilevel Queue Scheduling
+  - A multilevel queue scheduling algorithm partitions the ready queue into several seperate queues.
+The processes are permanently assigned to one queue, generally based on some property of the process, such as memory size, process priority, or process type.
+  - Let's look at an example of a multilevel queue scheduling algorithm with five queues, listed below in order of priority:
+    - System processes
+    - Interactive processes
+    - Interactive editing processes
+    - Batch processes
+    - Student processes
+  - batch queue を実行するには上位の 3 つがすべてない状態でないといけないし、もし実行中により優先順位の高いものが来たら batch queue は中断されて、そちらを先に実行する
+  - Another possibility is to time-slice among the queues.
+Here, each queue gets a certain portion of the CPU time, which it can then schedule among its various processes.
+    - こちらだと、ある queue に 80% / ある queue に 20% という感じで、優先度の低い queue にもある割合の時間が割かれる
+- Multilevel Feedback Queue Scheduling
+  - The multilevel feedback queue scheduling algorithm, in contrast, allows a process to move between queues.
+  - If a process uses too much CPU time, it will be moved to a lower-priority queue.
+In addition, a process that waits too long in a lower-priority queue may be moved to a high-priority queue.
+  - In general, a multilevel feedback queue scheduler is defined by the following parameters:
+    - The number of queues
+    - The scheduling algorithm for each queue
+    - The method used to determine when to upgrade a process to a higher-priority queue
+    - The method used to determine when to demote a process to a lower-priority queue
+    - The method used to determine which queue a process will enter when that process needs service